nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Should work on any mainstream OS as long as it has Java 11 or above installed.
 2. Should respond to a command within a second.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. A user should be able to predict what the commands do by their names.
+4. A user should be able to infer what the commands do from their names.

 ###### [Back to table of contents](#table-of-contents)